crsl4/phylogenetics-class/lecture-notes/lecture1.md

 ### First HW (very very important!):
 - Join to slack (we can give some minutes today for people to do it)
-- Post something in #botany563: cute photos, question to engaged the community, short intro, favorite restaurant in Madison, favorite winter activity
+- Post something in #botany563: cute photos of pets, question to engaged the community, short intro, favorite restaurant in Madison, favorite winter activity
 - **Deadline:** Friday January 26th, before class.

 ---